 Berbatov - who had been the inspiration for the visitors- then turned provider five minutes before the interval.
 The Bulgarian was released down the right hand flank after some smart Cottagers build up and his first time cross was met by Kacaniklic - Richardson's replacement - who stooped to head an angled effort past Vito Mannone.

-Jol's side almost completed a remarkable turnaround on the stroke of half-time, though with Ashkan Dejagah unable to connect properly with John-Arne Riise's cross, Gunners centre-half Per Mertesacker denied the onrushing Berbatov at the far post.
+Jol's side almost completed a remarkable turnaround on the stroke of half time, though with Ashkan Dejagah unable to connect properly with John-Arne Riise's cross, Gunners center back Per Mertesacker denied the onrushing Berbatov at the far post.

-However, it was Fulham who made the breakthrough courtesy of a coolly-struck Berbatov penalty after Arteta hauled down Ruiz after the Costa Rican had just dispossessed him in his own penalty area.
+However, it was Fulham who made the breakthrough courtesy of a cooly-struck Berbatov penalty after Arteta hauled down Ruiz after the Costa Rican had just dispoossed him in his own penalty area.

 The Cottagers could, and should, have extended their lead but Kacaniklic could only fire straight at Mannone before Giroud drew the home side level.
 The Frenchman hit the post after some bizarre defending from Brede Hangeland though made no mistake after Walcott clipped the ball back into the area, heading home with power similar to his first.